khanlab/scattr/docs/usage/cli.md

 These are all the required and optional arguments SCATTR accepts in order to run flexibly on many different input data types and with many options.
-In most cases, only the required arguments are neede.
+In most cases, only the required arguments are needed.

 ```{argparse}
 ---